At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 School years

 From 1960 to 1968, Vladimir Putin studied at eight-year school No. 193 in Leningrad.
-After eighth grade, he entered high school No. 281 (special school with a chemical bias on the basis of Institute of Technology), which he graduated in 1970.
+After eighth grade I entered high school No. 281 (special school with a chemical focus on the basis Institute of Technology), from which he graduated in 1970.

-I was always late for the first lesson, so even in winter I didn’t have time to properly dress.
+I was always late for my first lesson, so even in winter I didn’t have time to properly get dressed.

 V. Putin